-CALIFORNIA SCHOLARSHIP PEDERATION (CSF) --
+CALIFORNIA SCHOLARSHIP PEDERATION (CSF) --Advisor Ms. Livak

-Advisor Ms. Livak

-state chapter CLUB --Advisors organization that operated solely participating students.
-CSF members themselves in services for outdoors.
-Houseboating on school and money earned goes toward field trips. every Students apply semester.
-See Ms. Livak in A-3.
-CHESS CLUB --
+state chapter organization that operated solely participating students.
+CSF members involve themselves in services for school and money earned goes toward field trips.
+Students apply every semester.
+See Ms. Livak in A-3 CHESS CLUB --

-Advisor Mr. McFarland Students represent SCH in conquering other players in tournaments.
+Advisor Mr. McFarland Students represent SCH

+in conquering other players in tournaments.
 Members teach and battle one another to learn more strategic maneuvers.
-Inquiring students see Mr. McFarland in D-3.
-Games at lunch on Tues., Wed., & Thu.
+Inquiring students see Mr.

+McFarland in D-3.
+Games at

+lunch on Tues., Wed., & Thu.

 CHINESE CLUB --

 Advisor Miss Richardson Beginning its fourth year, members share ideas and learn about ancient Chinese culture.
-They have sponsored the New , Year's sold Dinner and Dance, candies and crystals.
-Every two weeks on Thur. in B-6.
+They have sponsored the New Year's sold candies and crystals.

+Every two weeks on Thur.

+in B-6.
 Stop by and meet new friends.